ImageMagick/Usage-Markdown/layers/index.md

 [![\[IM Output\]](mosaic.gif)](mosaic.gif)

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
-> As on IM v6.3.6-2 the "`-mosaic`" operator is only an alias for a "`-layers 'mosaic'`".
+> As of IM v6.3.6-2 the "`-mosaic`" operator is only an alias for a "`-layers 'mosaic'`".
 >
 > Thus the "`-mosaic`" option can be regarded as a short cut for the "`-layers`" method of the same name.

 Note that both "`-mosaic`" and "`-flatten`" still creates a canvas that started from the 'origin' or 0,0 pixel.
-This is part of the definition of an images 'virtual canvas' or 'page' and because of this you can be sure that the final image for both operators will have a no virtual offset, and the whole canvas will be fully defined in terms of actual pixel data.
+This is part of the definition of an image's 'virtual canvas' or 'page' and because of this you can be sure that the final image for both operators will have a no virtual offset, and the whole canvas will be fully defined in terms of actual pixel data.

 Also note that "`-mosaic`" will only expand the canvas in the positive directions (the bottom or right edges), as the top and left edge are fixed to the virtual origin.
 That of course means "`-mosaic`" will still clip images with negative offsets...